Turner’s Pit Barbeque

 Nordy’s Bar-B-Que & Grill

 Overall Rating and is it worth a visit: 7.5/10.
-Maybe, especially with a younger family looking for affordable bbq and a chill setting, but nothing special overall.
-They have an average floor for the quality across its smoked meats, but also a lower ceiling than the majority of its Colorado counterparts across all its offerings as well.
+Maybe, especially with a younger family looking for affordable BBQ and a chill setting, but nothing special overall.
+They have an average floor for the quality across their smoked meats, but also a lower ceiling than the majority of their Colorado counterparts across all their offerings as well.
 That said, it was packed when I walked in mid-afternoon, leaving me to find a spot in the bar seating area.
-As soon as when you walk in, there is a light, enjoyable smell of hickory smoke that is not too overpowering and lingers lightly and pleasantly in the air.
-Functioning more grill/restaurant than traditional bbq joint, they have a wide menu with plenty of alternative dishes such as burgers, sandwiches, and even some salad options for your meat wary friends or family members.
-Service was solid and it has a laid back, local hang out vibe to it, which makes for a chill and casual spot to visit.
-While the bbq isn’t winning any awards from me, they make up for it with a welcoming and warm environment at an affordable price
+As soon as you walk in, there is a light, enjoyable smell of hickory smoke that is not too overpowering and lingers lightly and pleasantly in the air.
+Functioning more grill/restaurant than a traditional BBQ joint, they have a wide menu with plenty of alternative dishes such as burgers, sandwiches, and even some salad options for your meat-wary friends or family members.
+Service was solid, and it has a laid-back, local hangout vibe to it, which makes for a chill and casual spot to visit.
+While the BBQ isn’t winning any awards from me, they make up for it with a welcoming and warm environment at an affordable price

 Date Visited: 4/5/2025